IurmanJ/ebpf-ipv6-exthdr-injection/README.md

 # IPv6 Extension Headers injection with eBPF

-This tc/eBPF program injects IPv6 Extension Headers, either a single one or a stack of Extension Headers.
+This tc/eBPF program injects one or several IPv6 Extension Headers per packet on egress traffic.

 ## Compilation